-This two-semester course offers a practical introduction to the process and workflow of digital photography, emphasizing the competence of a DSLR camera.
-Section I explores black and white photography, while section II explores color throughout multiple portfolios.
-Students in both sections continue to refine their skills while improving creativity in composition and developing personal viewpoints.
-Instruction covers manual technical skills, framing/composition, lighting, importing/organization, software editing, printing/presentation, white balance, color design, and color calibration.
+Students continue to refine their digital photography skills while improving creativity in composition and developing personal viewpoints.
+This course offers a more in-depth study of lighting, printing, camera RAW, and different types of photography, such as portraiture, still life, or landscape.
+Emphasis is on improving skills in camera operation, composition, and personal concepts.
+Computers are only used for basic printing and RAW-processing procedures.
 Online courses will be taught via the Zoom video conferencing app on the given date and time.
 Instructions on how to access this platform as well as the handouts and other class information will be distributed to students prior to the first class meeting.
-Bring your SLR digital camera to the first class meeting.